This is a question that’s bantered about a lot these days.

-It’s not just political correctness, identity politics and the growing allergy to neo-colonialism, that are causing some to charge – and others to fear – the inappropriateness of non-fiction travel narratives.
-In this digital age everything seems to have been photographed, written about, or blogged to death – many times over.
-Humanity appears to have visited every conceivable niche and no corner of the globe has been spared.
-What could be left to describe?
+It’s not just political correctness, identity politics and the growing intolerance to colonialism, that are causing some to charge – and others to fear – the inappropriateness of non-fiction travel narratives.
+In this digital age everything seems to have been photographed, written about, or blogged to death.
+Humanity appears to have visited every conceivable niche.
+After all, what could be left to describe?
 And how many of us truly, seriously, want to read another account of someone crossing the steppes of Central Asia on a segue with fifty bucks in their pocket as they search for the lost goat stew recipe of Genghis Khan?

-The Winter 2017 issue of Granta, entitled “Journeys,” includes short essays by a dozen well-known writers that answer the above this question.
+The Winter 2017 issue of Granta, entitled “Journeys,” includes short essays by a dozen well-known writers that tackle the above question.

 The consensus among them is that travel writing is not dead – and in a sense could never die as all our journeys through life are a form of travel, each unique, and each filtered through the writer’s individual personality and perspective.
 Most of them acknowledge that travel literature is changing, and should change, to encompass a wider variety of voices, perspectives and experiences to become more original and democratic – and no longer western-centric.

 Below are a few quotes from the essays.
 If you’re interested, pick up the back-issue and read the complete essays which are seriously thought provoking.